Embeint/infuse-sdk/doc/index.rst

 ..
-    EIS Project documentation main file
+    Infuse IoT SDK documentation main file

 .. _zephyr-home:

-EIS Project Documentation
+Infuse IoT SDK Documentation
 ############################

 .. only:: release

-   Welcome to the EIS Project's documentation for version |version|.
+   Welcome to the Infuse IoT SDK's documentation for version |version|.

 .. only:: (development or daily)

-   **Welcome to the EIS Project's documentation for the main tree under development** (version |version|).
+   **Welcome to the Infuse IoT SDK's documentation for the main tree under development** (version |version|).

-Use the version selection menu on the left to view documentation for a specific version of EIS.
+Use the version selection menu on the left to view documentation for a specific version of the SDK.

 .. toctree::
    :maxdepth: 1